-\begin{remark}[Causal representation learning without temporal dependencies] The special case where $T=1$, i.e. no temporal dependencies, is of special interest.
+\begin{remark}[Causal representation learning without temporal dependencies (static)] The special case where $T=1$, i.e., no temporal dependencies, is of special interest.
 In that case, the latent variable model is simply $p(\vz \mid \va) = \prod_{i=1}^{d_z} p(\vz_i \mid \va)$.
-In other words, the causal graph relating the $\vz_i$ is empty.
-In contrast, recent work in causal representation learning showed how to obtain disentanglement in general latent causal graphical models without temporal dependencies, but are limited to single-node interventions~\citep{ahuja2023interventional,squires2023linear,buchholz2023learning,vonkugelgen2023nonparametric,zhang2023identifiability,jiang2023learning}.
-Although our framework with $T=1$ assumes the causal graph between latent variables is empty, it allows for multi-node interventions which are sometimes sufficient to disentangle (Example~\ref{ex:group_interv}).
+In other words, the causal graph that relates the latent factors $\vz_i$ is empty.
+In contrast, recent work on learning causal representation showed how to obtain disentanglement in general latent causal graphical models without temporal dependencies, but are limited to single-node interventions~\citep{ahuja2023interventional,squires2023linear,buchholz2023learning,vonkugelgen2023nonparametric,zhang2023identifiability,jiang2023learning}.
+These works can be roughly thought of as fitting our interventional setting described in this section where (i) $T=1$; (ii) conditional independence (Assumption~\ref{eq:cond_indep}) is dropped (allowing instantaneous causal effects); and (iii) only single-node interventions are allowed, corresponding to a very sparse $\mG^a$ with columns containing at most one non-zero element, like in Example~\ref{ex:single_node_complete_dis}.
+Although our framework with $T=1$ assumes that the causal graph between latent variables is empty, it allows for multi-node interventions which are sometimes sufficient to disentangle (Example~\ref{ex:group_interv}).
 See Section~\ref{sec:suff_inf_disc_a} for more on this. \end{remark}

-\subsection{Nonparametric identifiability via sparse temporal dependencies}
+\subsection{Nonparametric Identifiability via Sparse Temporal Dependencies}

 This section is analogous to the previous one, but instead of leveraging the sparsity of $\mG^a$ to show identifiability, it leverages the sparsity of $\mG^z$, which describes the structure of the dependencies between the latents from one time step to another.
 We will see that, under some assumptions, regularizing the learned graph $\hat\mG^z$ to be sparse will allow identifiability up to the following equivalence class: